olenive/petristep/README.md

 ## When not to use this
 If your data processing can be composed from pure function calls, you probably don't want to use this.
-1. There is considerable overhead in setting up the Petri Net.
+1. There is considerable overhead in setting up the Petri net.
 2. Operations on the Petri Net produce complex mutable state.
 The Petri Net formalism is powerful and should be used with care.
 Cycles, deadlocks and infinite loops are all possible and can be difficult to debug.